weaverryan/InlineObjectParser/README.markdown

     Return only a "[substring:portion length=4 start=2]" of a word.
     Return only a "rtio" of a word.

-    I could even translate a [translate:word from=en to=es] into spanish.
+    I could even [translate:"translate a phrase" from=en to=es] into spanish.
-    I could even translate a palabra into spanish.
+    I could even traducir una frase into spanish.

 Usage
 -----